Colorado Highways: Interstate 25

 with I-76 (Exit 216) and I-270/US 36 (Exit 217), along with the

-mid-'90s, with the ultimate goal of extending I-270 from 76 northwest
+I-76/270 interchange.
+Construction was ongoing from the mid-'90s to 2008, with the goals of extending I-270 from 76 northwest

 to 25/36, and connecting HOV lanes on 25 and 36 with direct ramps.